๐Ÿฅ€Intro to Botany

 Why This Matters

-The plant life cycle isn't just a sequence to memorize—it's the foundation for understanding how plants have evolved sophisticated strategies to survive, reproduce, and colonize new environments.
-Every stage you'll study connects to broader concepts you're being tested on: hormonal regulation, environmental responses, evolutionary adaptations, and ecological interactions.
+The plant life cycle isn't just a sequence to memorize.
+It's the foundation for understanding how plants have evolved sophisticated strategies to survive, reproduce, and colonize new environments.
+Every stage connects to broader concepts you'll be tested on: hormonal regulation, environmental responses, evolutionary adaptations, and ecological interactions.
 When you understand why a seed needs to break dormancy or how double fertilization works, you're grasping the mechanisms that make angiosperms the dominant plant group on Earth.

-Here's the key insight: each life cycle stage represents a critical transition point where internal signals and external cues must align perfectly.
-You're being tested on your ability to explain these transitions—not just name them.
+Each life cycle stage represents a critical transition point where internal signals and external cues must align.
+You're being tested on your ability to explain these transitions, not just name them.
 Don't just memorize that pollination leads to fertilization; know what triggers flowering, how pollen reaches the stigma, and why seed dispersal matters for population genetics.
-Master the "why" behind each stage, and you'll handle any question thrown at you.
+Master the "why" behind each stage, and you'll handle any question on this material.

 Establishment Phase: From Dormancy to Independence